Psychodrama Training & Groups in the Baltics

 Psychodrama as a method

-• Psychodrama itself: This involves the exploration and management of one’s own internal roles.
+- Psychodrama itself involves the exploration and management of one’s own internal roles.

-• Group therapy: This offers the opportunity to explore one’s internal psychological processes by actively participating in a group, reflecting a part of the real world in which people live.
+- Group therapy offers the opportunity to explore one’s internal psychological processes by actively participating in a group, reflecting a part of the real world in which people live.

 People are social beings who need others around them to feel their own value and connection to society.
 Psychodrama has numerous variations.
 Its techniques are applied not only in group work with adults and children but also individually, using various objects that play the role of auxiliary egos.

-Currently, the Baltic School of Playback Theatre and Psychodrama offers programs including:
+Currently, the Baltic School of Playback Theatre and Psychodrama offers programmes including:

 Training psychodramatists